 Enablers and barriers

-We also monitor change by tracking a critical set of 12 factors factor that can impede or help spur progress toward targets.
+We also monitor change by tracking a critical set of 12 enablers and barriers enabler or barrier that can help spur or impede change.
 Explore the data and learn about key actions supporting systems change.

 Fossil Fuel